Half-Life: Alyx: Writing

-The writers included Erik Wolpaw (top) and Jay Pinkerton.
+The writers Erik Wolpaw (top) and Jay Pinkerton returned to Valve to write Alyx.

-The former Valve writers Erik Wolpaw and Jay Pinkerton turned down invitations to return to Valve early in the Alyx development.
+Wolpaw and Pinkerton turned down invitations to return to Valve early in the Alyx development.
 Instead, Valve recruited Rob Yescombe of The Invisible Hours, who worked on Alyx in 2017 and 2018.
 Yescombe's narrative was darker than previous Half-Life games, with scenes of dread, torture and horror.
 The antagonist was a female Combine officer named Hahn; in one proposed ending, Alyx would kill Hahn in revenge for torturing her father.
 Yescombe also proposed an ending in which Alyx and the G-Man would travel back in time to the events of the first Half-Life to prevent Freeman from triggering the alien invasion.

-After the company-wide playtest in 2018, feedback was overwhelmingly positive but for the story, which employees scored the lowest of any Valve game.
+After the company-wide playtest in 2018, feedback was overwhelmingly positive save for the story, which employees scored the lowest of any Valve game.
 Morasky described it as "dark, serious and laborious", likening it to a Zack Snyder superhero film.
 The designer Corey Peters said the feedback vindicated their misgivings.

 Valve initially planned to launch Alyx alongside its Index VR headset in June 2019, but delayed it to address the story.
 They re-enlisted Wolpaw and Pinkerton to rewrite the plot and dialogue while preserving the gameplay, along with Jake Rodkin and Sean Vanaman, who had joined when Valve acquired Campo Santo.
-Marc Laidlaw, who retired in 2016, denied reports that he had provided consultation, saying he had confidence in Pinkerton and Wolpaw and did not want them "second-guessing" him.
+Laidlaw, who retired in 2016, denied reports that he had provided consultation, saying he had confidence in Pinkerton and Wolpaw and that he did not want them "second-guessing" him.